commercialhaskell/stack/doc/build-overview.md

   repository.
 In contrast to...
 * Mutable package: a package which comes from a local file path.
 The contents of such a package are assumed to mutate over time.
-* Snapshot database: a package database and set of executables for a given set of _immutable_ packages.
+* Write only database: a package database and set of executables for a given set of _immutable_ packages.
 Only packages from immutable sources and which depend exclusively on other immutable packages can be in this database.
-  *QUESTION* Would this better be called the _immutable database_ or _write only database_?
+  *NOTE* formerly this was the _snapshot database_.
-* Local database: a package database and set of executables for packages which are either mutable or depend on such mutable packages.
-Importantly, packages in this database can be unregister, replaced, etc, depending on what happens with the source packages.
+* Mutable database: a package database and set of executables for packages which are either mutable or depend on such mutable packages.
+Importantly, packages in this database can be unregister, replaced, etc, depending on what happens with the source packages. *NOTE* formerly this was the *local database*.

 Outdated terminology to be purged: